Governance Framework

 Information shall be communicated to shareholders and the investment community mainly through the Company’s financial reports (interim and annual reports), briefings for results and significant matters, and annual general meetings and other general meetings that may be convened, maintenance of communication with investment market and media, as well as making available all the Company’s disclosures, corporate communications and other corporate publications on a timely manner.

-The Chairman of the Board attended and chaired the Company’s annual general meeting and general meeting held on 8 June 2023 (the “AGM”) and 6 September 2023 (the “GM”), together with other Directors and the external independent auditor and answered questions from shareholders and investors at meetings.
-All resolutions proposed were duly passed by shareholders’ voting at the AGM and GM.
+The Chairman of the Board attended and chaired the Company’s annual general meeting and general meeting held on 6 June 2024 (the “AGM”), together with other Directors and the external independent auditor and answered questions from shareholders and investors at meetings.
+All resolutions proposed were duly passed by shareholders’ voting at the AGM.

 Based on the Company’s shareholders engagement works carried out during the year, the Directors believe that the implementation of the Shareholders Communication Policy is effective and adequate.
 For further details, please refer to the section headed “Investor Relations and Frequently Asked Questions” in this annual report.